 Doctor A’s mission

-At Doctor A Cosmetics, we work in partnership with Toiletries Amnesty through our founder’s charity, Anika Food Charity.
-They provide hygiene essentials such as shower gels, shampoos etc and Anika Food Charity regularly distributes dental hygiene kits along with other self- care kits.
+At Doctor A Cosmetics, we also work in partnership with Toiletries Amnesty through our founder’s charity, Anika Food Charity.
+They provide hygiene essentials such as shower gels, shampoos and Anika Food Charity regularly distributes dental hygiene kits along with other self- care hygiene kits.

 Do you need help with accessing hygiene products?